medic/cht-tech-radar-contributors/radar/2023-09-12/couch2pg.md

 [couch2pg](https://github.com/medic/couch2pg) is library and cli for one-way replicating CouchDB databases to PostgreSQL 9.4+.

-It is currently in maintenance.
-Look into [cht-sync](https://github.com/medic/cht-sync) and [cht-pipeline](https://github.com/medic/cht-pipeline) instead.
+It is currently deprecated.
+Look into [CHT Sync](https://github.com/medic/cht-sync) instead.